oracle/oracle-database-operator/docs/multitenant/lrest-based/usecase/README.md

 # Use case directory

-The use case directory contains the yaml files to test the multitenant controller functionalities: create lrest pod and pdb operation  *create / open / close / unplug / plug / delete / clone /map / parameter session*
+The use case directory contains the `yaml` files to test the multitenant controller functionalities: create `lrest` pod, and create PDB operations  *create / open / close / unplug / plug / delete / clone /map / parameter session*

 ## Makefile helper

-Customizing yaml files (tns alias / credential / namespaces name etc...) is a long procedure prone to human error.
-A simple [makefile](../usecase/makefile) is available to quickly and safely configure yaml files with your system environment information.
+Customizing `yaml` files (tns alias / credential / namespaces name, and so on) is a long procedure that is prone to human error.
+A simple [`makefile`](../usecase/makefile) is available to quickly and safely configure `yaml` files with your system environment information.
 Just edit the [parameter file](../usecase/parameters.txt)  before proceding.

 ```text
 TNSALIAS...............:[Tnsalias do not use quotes and avoid space in the string --> (DESCRIPTION=(CONNECT_TIMEOUT=90)(RETRY_COUNT=30)(RETRY_DELA....]